JordanRL/Newton/README.md

 There are many ways to use this package.
 The preferred way involves instantiating the UnitComposition class and using it as a factory.

 In order to allow new unit classes which extend Quantity to work with the UnitComposition class, it was necessary to force instantiation of it.
+This is explained in further detail in the **Extending** section.

 This also means that if you directly instantiate a unit, you must inject a UnitComposition instance.